 Disability support CEO predicts new wave of professionalism

-The CEO of Hearth Personal Care Services is predicting a “war for talent” in the disability sector, which he says will result in disability support work emerging as a career of choice for many, with disabled Australians benefiting as a result.
+The CEO of Hearth Support Services is predicting a “war for talent” in the disability sector, which he says will result in disability support work emerging as a career of choice for many, with disabled Australians benefiting as a result.

 Justin Scanlon, who founded Victoria-based Hearth just over a year ago says “I am seeing highly talented and skilled people who want purposeful and meaningful work coming into disability support.”

 It is a big call especially when sector experts believe the full implementation of the National Disability Insurance Scheme requires substantially more funding and support to attract people to the disability sector.

 The Future Social Service Institute at Melbourne’s RMIT University described the disability care sector as ‘chronically undervalued at the moment’ in an April 2018 submission on disability to an Australian federal government parliamentary committee.